-Are you trying to save paper in the classroom or at home?
-Is your school encouraging more use of technology and less traditional paper worksheets?
+Is your classroom transitioning to being paperless?
+Is your school encouraging more use of technology?
 Over the past year, I've been working on building digital mystery options to start a new line that will help teachers cater for their classrooms if technology resources are needed.
 These mystery games take me a while to make, so at the moment I don't have too many available.
-But, this week I'd like to share with you my latest digital mystery creation for the spooky season coming up, The Case of the Halloween Heist!
+But, this week I'd like to share with you my latest digital mystery creation for the Thanksgiving season, The Case of the Thanksgiving Thief!
 I'll include a free trial so that you can see how it works.
-It might be a fun option to keep your students engaged and learning in the build up to Halloween.
+It might be a fun option to keep your students engaged and learning in the build up to the holiday break!

 A 21st century School Teacher, Mother, and Wife.

 This website uses marketing and tracking technologies.
 Opting out of this will opt you out of all cookies, except for those needed to run the website.
 Note that some products may not work as well without tracking cookies.Opt Out of Cookies